pixie-io/pixie/src/stirling/README.md

 bazel build //src/stirling/...
 ```

-Certain Stirling tests use BPF, whic requires root privileges.
+Certain Stirling tests use BPF, which requires root privileges.
 Those tests are marked with the bazel tag `requires_bpf`.
 When you run the standard `bazel test`, only those tests that do not require BPF are run.
 ```
 bazel test //src/stirling/...
 ```